Cogmasters/concord/CODING_GUIDELINES.md

   }
 }
 ```
-Use your surrounding code as guide.
+Use your surrounding code as a guide.

 ## Conditional Statements

 ### Nesting

 To keep the code away from deep nesting one should always check for false conditions.

 Instead of checking only for true, like so:

 ```c
 int a = 128;